zabokrtsky/2022SegmentationST/README.md

 Input word: screwdriver <br/>
 Output: screw @@drive @@er <br/>

-First example is a derived word with prefix (in-) and suffixes (-cy and -s), and Second example is a root word.
+First example is a derived word with prefix (in-) and suffixes (-cy and -s), and second example is a root word.
 Third example is a compound word.